RedPenguin101/Notes_Rust/basics.md

 * pattern matching: compare a value against patterns and execute on the one that matches
 * like an if without the boolean condition restriction
 * arm syntax is `pattern => exec_code`
+* matches are exhaustive: you need to cover every possibility or it won't compile. you can provide an 'anything else' arm with `_` as the pattern
+* you can use `if let` to express your matches more concisely.

 ```rust
 enum Coin {